-There is a difference in the formula of diffusion coefficient as given by Koza and Barato and Seifert.
-Throughout the paper, we use the following formula modified from the original given by Koza (negative of Koza's formula)
+\\ There is a difference in the formula of diffusion coefficient as given by Koza, and Barato and Seifert.
+We use the following formula modified from the original one given by Koza (i.e., negative of Koza's formula).